ilikescience/ilikescience.github.io/_posts/2018-02-19-design-exercises.markdown

 The Exercise is one step in most organizations' design hiring process.
 It happens somewhere between interviews and a hiring decision.
 It usually comes in one of three flavors:

 - **"Fix our product"** - A designer asks the candidate to do their work for them.
 - **"Fix someone else's product"** - The candidate is asked to redesign a portion of an existing product.
-Since it's someone else's product, The candidate has no context or insight into why the product works the way it does.
+Since it's someone else's product, the candidate has no context or insight into why the product works the way it does.
 [Alex Barashkov](https://twitter.com/alex_barashkov) provided [a strongly-worded send up](https://medium.com/pixelpoint/why-i-hate-your-fake-redesign-177a626d7f95) on the shortcomings of such redesigns.
 - **"Design an imaginary product"** - The candidate is given a hypothetical brief, and designs a product from scratch.
 This has been my preferred Exercise in the past, but it has some major shortcomings.

 Exercises can have a few different formats, too: